nolanszuch-arch/Portfolio_1/README.md

 # 🚧 Currently Building

-I'm continuing to expand my portfolio with projects focused on:
+I'm continuing to expand my portfolio with more projects stay tuned:

-- 🗃️ SQL & Database Analysis
-- 📊 Power BI Dashboards
-- 🐍 Python & Pandas
-- 🏥 Healthcare Analytics

 ---